Type and press "enter" to search

 As the interview came to a close, I said to Esther, “You should be an engineer?”
 She replied, “I would rather be a doctor…… I want to be a doctor to carry out more education to people that they may be clean and healthier.”

 Children like Esther are a symbol of hope.
 Neighbours are now asking her father when Esther will come to their homes and build more tippy taps.
 She and many like her are teaching others in their community about the importance of clean water, sanitation and hygiene.
 As her father says, “I feel joyous because she is a future leader of tomorrow.”

 When I got back to the UK, I found out that the name Esther means “star”.
 A few years ago, her family was suffering from sickness and water-related diseases.
 Now, because of this gifted little girl, a family have a chance to start again.
 One little girl changed her family for generations with one simple act.
 Esther now dreams of becoming a doctor and sharing her passion with others.
 Who knows what she might achieve?
 Even in the midst of extreme poverty, Esther sparkled.

-Dean is All We Can’s Data and Digital Manager and is passionate about humanitarianism and social justice.
+Dean is All We Can’s Digital and Data Manager and is passionate about humanitarianism and social justice.
 He was educated at the universities of Cambridge, Harvard and Oxford.
 Within the non-profit sector, Dean has been named as an Emerging Leader for the Third Sector (2019) and was recently selected as a Code Champion of The Charity Digital Code of Practice (2020).
-He is a certified member of the Institute of Fundraising and has recently completed his Diploma in Direct and Digital Marketing at the IDM.
+He is a certified member of the Chartered Institute of Fundraising and holds a Diploma in Digital and Direct Marketing from the IDM.
 In his spare time, he enjoys socialising, reading and loves watching his favourite TV show, Poirot.